youtube/cobalt/src/cobalt/site/docs/reference/starboard/modules/12/system.md

 *   `kSbSystemPropertyModelYear`

     The year the device was launched, e.g. "2016".
-*   `kSbSystemPropertyOriginalDesignManufacturerName`
+*   `kSbSystemPropertySystemIntegratorName`

-    The corporate entity responsible for the manufacturing/assembly of the device on behalf of the business entity owning the brand.
-This is often abbreviated as ODM.
+    The corporate entity responsible for submitting the device to YouTube certification and for the device maintenance/updates.
 *   `kSbSystemPropertyPlatformName`

     The name of the operating system and platform, suitable for inclusion in a